a-bruhn/a-bruhn.github.io/_posts/2025-08-13-tuesday-afternoon.md

 whatever.
 Hyperreal fixations
 for the survival of the user base,
-staked on aunts, draped in red flags.
+staked on aunts draped in red flags.
 Devoid of meaning,
 essentially, utterly.
 Delulu.